First off, tell us about what sparked your interest in fashion.

 Where do you draw your inspiration from?
 Are there any artists that inspire you?

 For me, inspirations come from everywhere.
 One does not need to travel to a distant country to find it.
 I personally read a lot, meditate, and listen to many spiritual podcasts, especially in recent months.
 I also get inspired by my friends and family and the creative people around me.
 One must not be a famous painter or singer to be inspirational to me.
 Music, especially; punk inspires me a lot.

 How do you stay up to date regarding fashion?
 What sources of inspiration would you recommend for people who want to step into the fashion world?

-The best way is always to listen to yourself and not look or even imitate others.
-Of course, platforms like Instagram can be quite a distraction, but one must learn how to use it.
-I draw a lot of inspiration from fashion icons from the sixties, seventies, and eighties.
-Those looks will never be out of fashion—I can tell you that.
+The best way is always to listen to yourself and not look at or even imitate others.
+Of course, platforms like Instagram can be quite a distraction, but one must learn how to use them.
+I personally draw a lot of inspiration from fashion icons from the sixties, seventies, and eighties.
+I can tell you that those looks will never be out of fashion.
 Overall, I tend to have a rather strong unwillingness to follow, adapt, or copy.

 You have a new collection coming up—the Fall/Winter 2020 collection.
 Can you tell us more about the concept and designs?
 Were there any difficulties in creating it?

 The starting point of this collection was the falcon.
 This print is experiencing a rebirth as the guiding motive of this season.
 We originally developed this print for Fall-Winter 2012.
 Now it is the metaphorical central theme of the collection and adorns key pieces in numerous iterations.

 Creating a collection is always a conflict between creativity and scalability.